qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 find that the labels are not appropriately formatted and either overlap or are too far away from their point markers.

-.. note::  Above, you used the |labeling| button in the :guilabel:`Label Toolbar` to open the :guilabel:`Layer Styling` panel.
+.. note::  Above, you used the |labelingSingle| button in the :guilabel:`Label Toolbar` to open the :guilabel:`Layer Styling` panel.
 As with :guilabel:`Symbology`, the same label options are available via both the :guilabel:`Layer Styling` panel and the :guilabel:`Layer Properties`